boldflight/BibleConverter/test_EPUB/output/isa.md

 ## Chapter 14

-[1] The Lord will certainly have compassion on Jacob; he will again choose Israel as his special people and restore them to their land.
+[1] The **Lord** will certainly have compassion on Jacob; he will again choose Israel as his special people and restore them to their land.
 Resident foreigners will join them and unite with the family of Jacob.
 [2] Nations will take them and bring them back to their own place.
-Then the family of Israel will make foreigners their servants as they settle in the Lord’s land.
+Then the family of Israel will make foreigners their servants as they settle in the **Lord**’s land.
 They will make their captors captives and rule over the ones who oppressed them.
-[3] When the Lord gives you relief from your suffering and anxiety and from the hard labor that you were made to perform, [4] you will taunt the king of Babylon with these words:
+[3] When the **Lord** gives you relief from your suffering and anxiety and from the hard labor that you were made to perform, [4] you will taunt the king of Babylon with these words:

 “Look how the oppressor has met his end!